Memphis Nursing Home Abuse and Neglect Attorneys Helping Families

 Types of nursing home neglect and abuse

 There are many types of abuse and neglect in nursing homes all over the country, often the result of understaffing of nurses and other healthcare providers.
-Some of the most common types of abuse are:
+Some of the most common types of abuse are the following:

 - Physical abuse.
 While physical abuse is the most readily recognizable form of abuse because you can see the bruises and the broken bones, physical abuse can also harm the elder’s health by causing high anxiety, which can lead to or exacerbate heart problems in those who are already in frail health.

 - Psychological/ emotional abuse.
-Whether the abuse takes the form of insults, ridicule, threatening language and/or humiliation, this insidious form of abuse is the most hurtful because it gets at the resident’s self-image.
+Whether the abuse takes the form of insults, ridicule, threatening language, and/or humiliation, this insidious form of abuse is the most hurtful because it affects the resident’s self-image.

 - Financial exploitation.
-The theft of the resident’s money, the use of their property without permission, intentionally misusing their credit cards, identity theft and all manner of schemes can be characterized as financial exploitation.
+The theft of the resident’s money, the use of their property without permission, intentionally misusing their credit cards, identity theft, and all manner of monetary schemes can be characterized as financial exploitation.

 - Over-medication.
 Sometimes nursing home staff may resort to over-medicating residents who have dementia with anti-psychotic medications as a way of controlling their behavior.

 - Staff Inattention (neglect).
-A nursing home may be understaffed and patient care and hygiene begin to suffer for it.
-Residents who are not mobile may get bedsores, linens do not get changed often enough, and staff does not respond to residents’ requests for assistance.
+A nursing home may be understaffed, and as a result, patient care and hygiene may begin to suffer.
+Residents who are not mobile may get bedsores because linens do not get changed often enough, or staff does not respond to residents’ requests for assistance.

-Our team of compassionate nursing home abuse lawyers know that finding the right facility is a critical part of your elderly loved one’s safety and care.
+Our team of compassionate nursing home abuse lawyers knows that finding the right facility is a critical part of your elderly loved one’s safety and care.
 We also know that even the best looking or best sounding Tennessee nursing homes can prove to be dangerous to your loved ones.
 At Bailey & Greer, we are strong advocates for the rights of our elders who may be defenseless and dependent on others for their care and safety.
-We fight for justice on their behalf and assist you in filing a complaint against the healthcare professionals who harmed your family member, or put that family member in harm’s way.
+We fight for justice on their behalf and assist you in filing a complaint against the healthcare professionals who harmed your family member.

-Contact our Tennessee nursing home negligence attorneys today
+Contact our Memphis nursing home negligence attorneys today

-When you discover that your loved one has been abused by nursing home staff you might be filled with rage, but your best move is to contact a personal injury lawyer.
-In Tennessee, Bailey & Greer, PLLC are strong advocates for the rights of our elders.
+When you discover that your loved one has been abused by nursing home staff, you might be filled with anger, but your best move is to contact a personal injury lawyer.
+Throughout West Tennessee, the lawyers at Bailey & Greer, PLLC, are strong advocates for the rights of our elders.
 We know the pain and anguish that can come from nursing home abuse.
-Please call 877.819.4414 or fill out our contact form to schedule an appointment with a dedicated West Tennessee nursing home abuse lawyer.
-We maintain multiple offices in Memphis, Jackson and Nashville for your convenience.
+Please call 901-475-7434 or fill out our contact form to schedule an appointment with a dedicated West Tennessee nursing home abuse lawyer.
+We maintain multiple offices in Memphis, Jackson, and Nashville for your convenience.